 Joshua Farrell

-This is a portfolio demonstrating my work at the Gippsland Times, other pages show my work completed at university across multiple platforms
+This is a portfolio demonstrating my work at Manufacturers' Monthly, Cranes and Lifting and the Gippsland Times, other pages show my work completed at university across multiple platforms

 Hungry Jacks, former Caltex site: Several York St projects underway